mrcavalcanti/mosaicoo/devenv/docker/blocks/mssql_arm64/README.md

 The `setup` files cannot be used to create a custom `grafana` db/user since `sqlcmd` does not work for `arm64` processors.
 (https://docs.microsoft.com/en-us/azure/azure-sql-edge/connect)

-You can connect the Grafana MSSQL datasource to this instance by using the following credentials:
+You can connect the Mosaicoo MSSQL datasource to this instance by using the following credentials:
   * Host: `localhost`
   * Database: `master`
   * User: `sa`